Jon-WithAnH/pingTester/README.md

 # pingTester
-Pings router and google and record any connection drops
+Pings router and google and record any connection drops to /Log/%DATE%